Folk Dance Etiquette

 - If a dance is done in a front or back basket hold, don't cross your own arms stretch them out to your sides to join hands with the dancer on the other side of the dancer next to you.

 - Carry your own weight . . . we hold on to each other to transmit the "flow" of the dance, not to support ourselves.
 It is greatly appreciated by everyone when you don't hang on the shoulders of the people on either side of you.
-Do not clutch your neighbor's shoulder in a grip of death nor his or her fingers as you would screwdrive handle.
+Do not clutch your neighbor's shoulder in a grip of death nor using your thumbs on his or her fingers as you would screwdrive handle.
 These practices can be distracting and even painful.

 - Most line and circle dances move to the right, sometimes called line of dance or line of direction (LOD), but some move to the left.
 Because it is important that everyone goes in the same direction, at more or less the same speed, keep moving and watch where you're going.